1475963/be-water-my-friend/README.md

 # be-water-my-friend
 Coding challenge #102
+With colors, entities that move randomly and usage of OpenMP with 3 threads to speed up the process.
+The code isn't that gud tho, reading it feels like using C but with the advantages of the C++ standard library.
+I'm lazy to do more.

 # Dependencies
 * Get g++, any c++ distribution should be good to run this code